Awardee Communications and Branding Toolkit

 TIMELINE: Two days to one week based on the communications needs.

-APPROVAL PROCESS: After technical assistance is provided, approval follows the timelines outlined below.
+After technical assistance is provided or content is ready to share, approval follows the timelines outlined below.

 General Communications Review

-Email your project implementation Technical Assistance Advocate and cc the Communications Manager at media@cleanmobiltiyoptions.org using the subject “CMO COMMS FOR REVIEW: [Org Name]” and include:
+Email your cohort facilitator and cc the Communications Manager at media@cleanmobilityoptions.org using the subject “CMO COMMS FOR REVIEW: [Org Name]” and include:

-1. What type of communication, i.e. flyer, website, social media posts, vehicle wrap, etc.
+1. What type of communication (i.e. flyer, website, social media posts, vehicle wrap, etc.) you are submitting for review.

 TIMELINE: Allow 48 hours for final approval on all materials types that are not direct communications to media.